Conte-Ecology/visualizationMaps/stanleySections/README.md

 | 1	 | 3	     | 1856.524244 | 	0     |
 | 2  | 1	     | 1686.330934 | 	0     |
 | 2  | 2	     | 1666.030934 | 	0     |
-Table 1: Sample midpoint event table
+Table 1: Sample section midpoints event table
 <br><br>

 ## Section Widths Mapping
 ### Description
-The section widths are constantly changing with discharge.
-Event tables representing the section boundaries are generated for each sample in order to visualize the widths changing over time.
+Stream width changes over time based on discharge.
+Event tables representing the section boundaries are generated for each sample in order to visualize the temporal variation in stream width.
 Section widths are recorded during each sample (1-15).

 Two width event tables, one positive and one negative offset, are created for